If you’re looking for a pair of running shoes that offer the most cushioning, you’ve likely stumbled upon the Hoka and

 On the other hand, Brooks is an American company with headquarters in Seattle.
 They’ve been making shoes for over 100 years, starting with bath and ballet shoes in 1914.

-Brooks’s range of shoes has been a stalwart of the running community for many years.
+Brooks shoes have been a stalwart of the running community for many years.

-Today, Brooks Ghost 13 combines experience with never-ending testing and research to provide high-cushioned running shoes.
+Today, the Brooks Ghost 13 running shoe combines experience with never-ending testing and research to provide high-cushioned running shoes.
 They’re available for both genders and are specifically designed to support medium and high arches.

 Combining these two technologies means support and plushness for the heel on striking (DNA Loft) while giving the sort of cushioning for a responsive, springy feel when in motion.